quentinmax/Serial2Excel/README.md

 Serial2Excel is a CLI for capturing data from a serial connection (e.g. Arduino) and exporting it to an Excel spreadsheet, a CSV or JSON file.

+> If this package is helping you, maybe consider [buying me a coffee](https://www.buymeacoffee.com/quentinhoehne) :).

 ## Table of Contents

 - [Features](#features)